 The Washington Post's piece has a different approach, and it provides some substantive links as you scroll through.
 In January 2020, after the field had been winnowed some, Wapo posted a new interactive piece that compares candidates' positions with your response to a range of questions.

-As the field narrows, Politico.com has updated its piece, where you can search by issue or candidate.
+As the field narrowed, Politico.com updated its piece, where you could search by issue or candidate.

 Graphic Novel News